Townsend E. Gidley: Biography

 Townsend E. Gidley was born in Poughkeepsie, New York, on July 20, 1805, the son of Daniel Gidley, a hatter who had retired to his farm.
 Gidley attended the area schools and worked on the farm until the age of 15, when he was sent away to an academy in Bethlehem, Connecticut, to study, focusing on business and mercantile matters.
 He then spent another year at an academy in Poultney, Vermont, then returned home and became an apprentice under an area merchant named Walter Cunningham.
 He stayed with Cunningham until he was 21, then went into the mercantile business with a partner, Stephen Frost, doing business as Frost & Gidley for the next eight years.
 Gidley had reached the rank of second lieutenant in the area militia by the age of 19, and later often told the story of being introduced to the Marquis de Lafayette when he reviewed the troops during his visit to Poughkeepsie in 1824.

-In the spring of 1834, Gidley sold his share of the business and used the proceeds to buy several hundred acres of fertile land in Jackson County, Michigan.
+In the spring of 1834, Gidley sold his share of the business and used the proceeds to buy several hundred acres of fertile land in Jackson County, Michigan Territory.
 He moved his family first to Detroit to purchase supplies, then to the lands in Jackson.
 He began farming on a larger scale than the area was used to, planting 300 acres of wheat in his first year; within a few years he was also the largest fruit grower in the state.